Universal characterization of Efimovian $D^0 nn$ System via Faddeev Techniques: Summary and Conclusion

-Next, we investigated the remnant structural universality features of the halo-bound $D^0nn$ system.
-For this purpose, we reconstructed the full momentum space leading order S-wave three-body wavefunctions $\Psi_n(p,q)$, Eq.~\eqref{eq:Psi_n_pq}, and $\Psi_D(p,q)$, Eq.~\eqref{eq:Psi_D_pq}, following the methodology outlined in Refs.~\cite{Canham:2008jd,DL-Canham:2009}.
-The wavefunctions so constructed were then used to determine the leading order one- and two-body matter density form factors for the ground and the first two excited Efimov states, and hence, extract the corresponding rms radii characterizing the halo-bound structure of the $D^0nn$ system.
-The latter results were also used to determine the two-neutron opening angle $\theta_{nn}$ and the effective geometrical matter radius $r_{\rm eff}$ for the three-body system.
-In particular, without including the 3BF the unrenormalized results exhibit strong regulator $\Lambda_{\rm reg}$ dependence.
-Our findings in Table~\ref{Tab:6.2} reveal that the rms radii especially the ground state are substantially more sensitive to the regulator variations than the excites states, and tend to become quite large on approaching close to the threshold as $B^{(0)}_T\to 0$.
-This already hints at a halo-like signature for the ground state.
-The regulator sensitivity, however, diminishes sharply for the excited states which are seemingly more structurally compact.
-Moreover, the marginal variation of $\theta_{nn}$ for the ground state as compared to the excited states indicates that the strongly attractive $n$-$n$ interaction favors a shallow ground state with a near-equilateral three-particle configuration.
-Finally, in our quest for a possible signature of remnant structural universality, we indeed observed that the ratios of the rms distances of the successive level states are commensurate with the corresponding ratios of the inverse square root of three-body binding energies $B_3$ (as compared to $B_T$), namely, $r^{(m+1)}/r^{(m)} \sim \sqrt{B_3^{(m)}/B_3^{(m+1)}}$.
-However, at small $\Lambda_{\rm reg}$ values these ratios differ significantly from the asymptotic value characterized by the limit cycle parameter $\lambda_0^{\infty}$.
-Only for sufficiently large $\Lambda_{\rm reg}$, do these ratios approach this limit.
-However, given that the ground state simultaneously becomes unphysically deep, its practical implication becomes irrelevant in the low-energy EFT picture.
+Next we investigate the remnant {\it structural} universality of the halo-bound S-wave $D^0nn$ system.
+For this purpose, we reconstruct the full leading order S-wave three-body wave functions $\Psi_n(p,q)$ and $\Psi_D(p,q)$, Eq.~\eqref{eq:Psi_nD_pq}, in momentum-space, following the methodology outlined in Refs.~\cite{Canham:2008jd,DL-Canham:2009}.
+These wave functions are subsequently employed to determine the leading order S-wave one- and two-body matter density form factors for the ground and the first two excited Efimov trimer states.
+The resulting form factors are then used to extract three-body geometrical observables, such as the rms radii $r_{1,...,6}$, two-neutron opening angle $\theta_{nn}$, and effective matter radius $r_{\rm eff}$, which characterize the halo-like structure of these states.
+In particular, excluding 3BF, the unrenormalized results exhibit strong regulator dependence.
+Our findings in Table~\ref{Tab:6.2} reveal that the structure of the ground state has greater sensitivity to regulator variations than that of the excited states.
+Given that the effective radius $r_{\rm eff}$ grows significantly as the states approach the threshold, i.e., $S^{(0)}_n\to 0$~MeV ($B^{(0)}_3\to 1.82 $~MeV), the $D^0nn$ system exhibits features characteristic of a halo-like configuration.
+Moreover, the distinct behavior of the opening angle $\theta_{nn}$ in the ground state, compared to the excited states, suggests that the attractive $nn$ interaction interaction plays a more dominant role in the ground state configuration.
+This favors the formation of a shallow bound state with a relatively symmetric triangular geometry, rather than the elongated, asymmetric obtuse structure typically expected for halo systems.
+Finally, in the quest for a plausible signature of remnant structural universality, we find that the ratios of the rms distances of successive Efimov levels are commensurate with the inverse ratios of the square root of $B_3$ (rather than $S_n$), namely $r^{(m+1)}_\alpha/r^{(m)}_\alpha \simeq \sqrt{B_3^{(m)}/B_3^{(m+1)}}$; $\alpha=1,\cdots,6$.
+However, for finite (non-asymptotic) cutoff values, these ratios deviate significantly from the universal asymptotic value $\lambda_0^{\infty}$ dictated by the RG limit cycle.
+Only in the limit of asymptotically large cutoffs do these quantities approach this universal asymptotic value.
+In this regime, however, the ground state becomes unphysically deeply bound, thereby diminishing its physical relevance and placing it beyond the domain of validity of low-energy EFT.